 The 1830 entry system is shipped with the memory chip already installed in the unit.
-However, if you need to replace the memory chip in the NEW 1830 entry system or replace the memory chips in an OLDER 1830, follow the instructions below.
+However, if you need to replace the memory chip in the NEW 1830 entry system, follow the instructions below.
 See 3.1.3 Memory Chip Identification for info about the memory chips in older 1830 entry systems.